Connect with others who understand.

 What Do Hand Tremors Feel Like?

-One member said their hand tremors “are definitely worse” during a flare-up.
+Another member said their hand tremors “are definitely worse” during a flare-up.

 Having shaky hands can also make you drop things.
-One member said, “I call what I have the dropsies.
+One member said, “I call what I have ‘the dropsies.’
 No matter what I pick up, everything drops.”

 Neurological Symptoms of Lupus